DanielSmith/ThereThenThat_2017/README.md

 ThereThenThat enables searching through time, space, and/or keyword.
 Collections can be easily shared in a consistently formatted link.

-It has elenents of Imgur, or Flickr, or a Blog...
+It has elements of Imgur, or Flickr, or a Blog...

 Historical Note:
 I originally wrote this idea up in 2003-2005: